This post may contain affiliate links. Read my full disclosure policy.

 homemade labneh

-After 24 hours, remove the whey – and then decide if your labneh is thick enough for your liking.
-Usually, 24 hours is perfect for a “dip”, but sometimes for a thicker, cheese-like version, I’ll let it strain for an additional 24 hours.
-Up to you.
+Step 4: After 24 hours, check the consistency of the yogurt and decide if your labneh is thick enough for your liking.
+Usually, 24 hours is perfect for a “dip”, but for a thicker, cheese-like version, let it strain for an additional 24 hours.
+The whey will have collected in the bowl you can save this to make Beet Kvass!

 how to make labneh -easy labneh recipe